basho/basho_docs/source/languages/en/riak/intro-v20.md

-* [[Using Strong Consistency]] shows you how to enable Riak's strong consistency subsystem and to apply strong consistency guarantees to data stored in specified buckets
+* [[Using Strong Consistency]] shows you how to enable Riak's strong consistency subsystem and to apply strong consistency guarantees to data stored in specified buckets.
-* [[Strong Consistency]] provides a theoretical treatment of how a strongly consistent system differs from an [[eventually consistent|Eventual Consistency]] system, as well as details about how strong consistency is implemented in Riak
+* [[Strong Consistency]] provides a theoretical treatment of how a strongly consistent system differs from an [[eventually consistent|Eventual Consistency]] system, as well as details about how strong consistency is implemented in Riak.
-* [[Managing Strong Consistency]] is a guide to strong consistency for Riak operators
+* [[Managing Strong Consistency]] is a guide to strong consistency for Riak operators.

 #### Video